Skip to main content

 5 possible causes of a red light on your smoke detector

-Typically, a blinking red light means there’s a minor issue that you can usually fix fairly simply.
-In the next few sections, we’ll go over some common issues your red light might be trying to indicate.
+Don't be alarmed if you see your smoke detector blinking red.
+A red light could mean different things; typically, it's a minor issue that's an easy fix.
+In the next few sections, we'll go over some common issues your red light might be trying to indicate.

-The smoke detector battery is low
+1. The smoke detector battery is low

 If your detectors are battery-operated, changing the detector's batteries is the first thing to consider doing when your red light flashes.
 Most detectors will emit a shrill chirp or beep and a flashing light when they need a battery replacement.
 If the light flashes every minute or so, a low battery is likely the culprit.